WD Announces SN850 PCIe 4 SSD, Dual-Drive Add-in Card, D50 Game Dock

 WD isn’t sharing much in the way of architectural details yet, but a representative told us that the in-house controller has been optimized for improved SLC management and low queue depth performance -- the latter being the kind of workloads that games and most mainstream tasks entail.
 Sequential read speeds are listed at 7GBps for all capacities, with sequential writes listed as 4.1GBps for the 500GB model, 4.3 for the 1TB version and 5.1GBps for the top-capacity model.
 IOPS is reported at 1 million, and the drive ships with a five-year warranty.

 For those who don’t yet have a PCIe 4.0 motherboard but still want blazing speed, the company’s AN1500 NVMe is an add-in card that pairs two included PCIe Gen 3 SSDs in RAID0 to achieve rated sequential read/write speeds of 6.4/4.1GBps, respectively.
-The AN1500 is bootable, has an integrated heatsink to prevent throttling during sustained loads, and incorporates 13 RGB LEDs around the edge of the card.
+The AN1500 is bootable, has an integrated heatsink to prevent throttling during sustained loads, and incorporates 16 RGB LEDs around the edge of the card, with 13 lighting effects.

 Last up for the new WD Black products is the D50 Game Dock NVMe.
 As its name implies, it’s a Thunderbolt 3/4 dock that the company will sell for $320 empty, $499 with a 1TB SSD, or $680 for the 2TB model.
 Those prices are steep, but you get customizable RGB lighting, 87 watts of charging, and quite a few handy ports for that price.